Psychological PG_image02

 You may be required to attend the university for an interview as part of our selection process.

-The programme involves two placements; each of one day duration.
-These placements may require attendance outside of standard teaching days.
+The programme involves inter-professional education (IPE) events.
+These events may require attendance outside of standard teaching days.

 Fees and funding: